xwmx/nb/README.md

 #### Opening Bookmarks

-`notes bookmark` provides two ways to view bookmarked web pages.
+`notes` provides multiple ways to view bookmarked web pages.

-`notes open` opens the bookmarked page in your system's primary web
+`notes bookmark open` and `notes open` open the bookmarked page in your system's primary web browser:
-browser:

 ```bash
 # open bookmark by id
 notes open 3
 ```

-`notes peek` opens the bookmarked page in your terminal web browser:
+`notes bookmark peek` and `notes peek` open the bookmarked page in your terminal web browser:

 ```bash
 # peek bookmark by id
 notes peek 12
 ```

+When used with bookmarks, `notes open` and `notes peek` are aliases for `notes bookmark open` and `notes bookmark peek`.

-`notes open` and `notes peek` also work seamlessly with encrypted bookmarks.
+`open` and `peek` subcommands also work seamlessly with encrypted bookmarks.
 `notes` will simply prompt you for the bookmark's password.

+#### Bookmark Note File Format

 Bookmarks are identified by a `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within `<` and `>` characters.